Insight • Search & content

 Tier 3: Ephemeral content (low investment, immediate engagement)

-• Comment responses and community engagement
+• Comment responses and other community engagement

 • Topical reactions to industry news and trends